The popular Cavan Heritage podcast is back, promising an enlightening and engaging exploration of Cavan's rich heritage and culture.

 This news item contains affiliate links, and I may earn compensation when you click on the links at no additional cost to you.

-Titled “Where We Belong,” the podcast, which is commissioned by the Cavan Heritage Office and directed by local documentary filmmaker and actor Alan Bradley, delves into a vast range of topics related to the arts, nature, history, and culture of Cavan, often referred to as the Lake County.
+The podcast delves into a vast range of topics related to the arts, nature, history, and culture of Cavan, often referred to as the Lake County.

-Bradley, who has appeared in numerous international commercial campaigns, said the podcast was a big hit when it first aired back in 2021.
+Bradley, who has appeared in numerous international commercial campaigns, said the podcast was a big hit when it first aired in 2021.

 Listenership, he explained, has been strong among Cavan residents, but it has also come from fans across the world.